Alternating minimization algorithms for graph regularized tensor completion: Algorithms

 \subsection{ADMM}

-Besides the AltMin-CG method, we also consider ADMM to solve the LRTC problem~\eqref{problem}.
-ADMM becomes a very popular approach to solving a broad variety of optimization problems in signal, image processing and sparse representation problems~\cite{afonso2010augmented,boyd2011distributed,goldstein2009split}.
-The advantage of ADMM is decomposing complex optimization problems into sequences of simpler subproblems and handling of the coupling constraint by a dual multiplier.
-In~\cite{liavas2015parallel}, it has been illustrated that ADMM is superior over alternating least squares in terms of both reconstruction efficiency and accuracy.
-Furthermore, if the objective function is strongly convex and Lipschitz continuous, then linear convergence of ADMM can be achieved with a good choice of parameters~\cite{boyd2011distributed}.
+Besides AltMin-CG, we adapt an ADMM algorithm~\cite{ge2016uncovering} to solve the graph-regularized problem~\eqref{problem} whose objective consists of three terms: the data fitting term, the graph regularizers, and the Frobenius norm-based regularizers. \revn{The advantage of ADMM lies in that it decomposes complex optimization problems into sequences of simpler subproblems and that it splits coupling constraints by a dual multiplier.
+(Another reason for its popularity is that, if the objective function is strongly convex---which is not the case of~\eqref{problem}---and Lipschitz continuous, then with appropriate choice of parameters ADMM will convergence linearly.)
+For nonconvex problems, ADMM can be considered as a local minimization method, and the hope is that it will possibly have better convergence properties than other local optimization methods~\cite{boyd2011distributed}.}